-Faculty members submit a faculty-initiated withdrawal (FIW) request to the Records Office for students who fail to attend scheduled course sessions for two consecutive weeks.
-Faculty may submit a FIW between the fourth week of the semester (the second week for summer semester) and the withdraw deadline date.

-The Records Office notify students with a FIW.
-Students may remain in the class by responding to the Records Office in person or writing within 10 calendar days and immediately contacting the faculty.
+Instructors may submit a faculty-initiated withdrawal (FIW) request to the Records Office for students who fail to attend scheduled course sessions for two consecutive weeks.
+Instructors may submit a FIW between the fourth week of the semester (the second week for summer semester) and the withdraw deadline date.
+The Records Office notifies students with a FIW.
+Students may remain in the course by responding to the Records Office in person or writing within 10 calendar days and immediately contacting the instructor.
 Students who do not respond within 10 days will be withdrawn from the course, and a withdrawal (W) will be recorded on the student's transcript.